-If you want to go skiing abroad than there are lots of ski resorts that cater for disabled people.
+There are lots of ski resorts around the world that cater for disabled people.
 These include the US, Italy, France, Sweden, Switzerland or Austria.
-This DS UK webpage gives a list of disability friendly resorts that you can go to.
+This Disability Snowsport UK webpage gives a list of disability-friendly resorts that you can go to.

 Åre is a fantastic place.
 One of the best ski resorts in Europe.
 It hosted the world Alpine ski Championships in 2007.
 Imagine sweeping snow coated mountains covered in pine forests, sat next to a huge frozen lake.
 The ice is thick enough to land a plane on it!

 What makes it even better though is that it has one of the best disabled ski schools in Europe: Totalskidskolan They have all the equipment necessary to allow disabled people to ski, and all the instructors are extremely friendly and excellent teachers.

 I used a ski kart which was basically like a go-kart, but with skis instead of wheels.
 Every person in the group had their own ski instructor.
 Mine skied behind me and was able to steer if he needed to.
 However, I could also steer it myself by pushing levers forwards and backwards.
 These levers rotated skis on the front of the kart inwards and outwards, in order to change direction.
 Look at the video below which shows what a ski kart is like: